 Regular usage of slicing strokes and additionally topspin can strain the wrist’s tiny muscles and tendons.

-- Symptoms include wrist pain or stiffness.
+- Wrist pain or stiffness

 - Poor grasp